znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 The first idea, was to have an exploratory way were one bird block was positioned on the table and some song particles placed next to it which will be played randomly.
 The bird with the most blocks obviously is the one with the most complex song and therefore also more powerful in the territory fight.
 ![First Prototype]({{ site.url }}/assets/posts/spatial-interaction/prototype1.jpg)

-In the second idea, we get rid of the bird block and only continued with the particles that could be stacked on each other.
+In the second idea, we and only continued with the particles that could be stacked on each other.
 After that, we went to the interaction design lab to ask them for a technical idea to realize it.
 ![Second Prototype]({{ site.url }}/assets/posts/spatial-interaction/prototype2.jpg)
 ![Stack Prototype]({{ site.url }}/assets/posts/spatial-interaction/stack.jpg)